c0nstantx/sdk-php/README.md

     php app/aggregate.php

-For more information about this functionality you can read the [Development manual][9]
+For more information about this functionality you can read the [Developer manual][9]

 Sentiment Analysis
 ------------------